standard-software/WindowTabs/README.md

 - Pinned tab width: "Icon Only" or specify a custom width
 - Distance from edge settings
 - Menu Dark Mode toggle
-- Combined Move and Snap Menu: displays Move and Snap as a single combined line in the context menu
 - Color settings for each tab state (Inactive, Mouse Over, Active, Flash)
   - Tab color, text color, and border color
 - Color theme with preset themes (Light, Light Mono, Dark, Dark Blue, Dark Mono, Dark Red Frame)